dreamcodelove/BDHS-SEDA/README.md

 - Get quick view of data.

-#### NOTE
-<p>Both CSV files include header which is misinterpreted as a record when loading to MySQL table.</p>

-- Delete top lines containing header from both CSV files.
+- Both CSV files include header which is misinterpreted as a record when loading to MySQL table.
+Modify the user's permission and give write access to delete top lines containing header from both CSV files.

-#### NOTE
-<p>Modify user permissions for files and give them write access to edit files.</p>

-- Upload a copy of dataset files in dedicated HDFS directories.
+- Upload a copy of data files in dedicated HDFS directories.

 ## Analysis Tasks